 We were looking for work, and a great job came up for me (Amy) in Geraldton, so we headed there with a three month commitment.
 That three months is up right about now.
 So are we moving on?

 No sir-ee.
-Apparently after nearly three years in a caravan, we want a break.
+Apparently after nearly three years in a campervan, we want a break.

 Another great job came up last week.
 I’m now officially a pharmacy academic.
 I’m loving this job so far, and I’m the sort of person whose been thinking for a while that I would like to move into academia, but I didn’t think that would be possible until I had a PhD.
 Apparently it is, though, and I’m really excited.